LazyEllis/eventify-api/DOCUMENTATION.md

 ### Update an event

 Updates the details of an existing event.
-Only the event organizer or an admin can update an event.
+Only the event organizer can update an event.

 **Request:**